 BEng (Hons) Biochemical Engineering, University College London, 2017

 MSc (Hons) Advanced Chemical Engineering with Biotechnology, Imperial College London, 2018

 Akaash graduated with a BEng in Biochemical Engineering from the Advanced Centre for Biochemical Engineering, University College London (UCL).
 While there, he worked on bacterial and mammalian cell bioprocesses, carried out economic assessments on tissue engineered constructs, and completed a thesis in the development of a bioprocess/plant design for the production of a generic monoclonal antibody.
 He also undertook a Minor in Regenerative Medicine.

-After attaining his Bachelors, he went on to study an MSc at Imperial College London in Advanced Chemical Engineering with Biotechnology; he joined the Biological Systems Engineering Lab (BSEL) under Prof. Sakis Mantalaris.
+After attaining his Bachelors, he went on to study an MSc at Imperial College London in Advanced Chemical Engineering with Biotechnology.
 His research involved the development of a three dimensional bioprocess for bone tissue engineering using a novel bioreactor.
 Now based in Atlanta, Akaash has moved with the Biological Systems Engineering Lab from Imperial College London and is conducting his PhD in Biomedical Engineering in the joint department between Georgia Institute of Technology and Emory University.
-His research will include novel bioreactor/bioprocess development for tissue engineering/cell therapy manufacturing applications.
+His research includes novel bioreactor/bioprocess development for tissue engineering/cell therapy manufacturing applications.

 Biomaterials and Tissue Engineering